 Comparison is a notoriously difficult math topic to teach.
 The most important things to remember when introducing comparisons are to keep it concrete and emphasize comparison conversation.

 Activity # 1: Counting & Comparing Sets

-Keep It Concrete: Students will take a comparison card with two numbers.
-Students count out blocks or counters to represent each amount on the card and then match up the blocks to see which number is more and which number is less.
+Keep It Concrete: Given a comparison card with two numbers, students count out blocks or counters to represent each number on the card.
+Students will then be able to reference their blocks to clearly see which number is more and which is less.

-Comparison Conversation: I like to put the numbers in a context on the cards.
-For example on the animal cards below the number corresponds to a type of animal.
+Comparison Conversation: Context can help to get a conversation started!
+On these animal cards, the number corresponds to a type of animal.
 In this way, the students have more opportunities to talk about the comparison in a variety of ways.
-These cards are free in my TPT store if you would like to grab them :)
+These cards are free in my TPT store if you would like to grab them 🙂

 When looking at this comparison card, students would lay out 2 counters to represent the 2 pandas and 6 counters to represent the 6 flamingos.
 Encourage the students to talk about and compare both the animals and the numbers in isolation.